syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

-> Note: The series will be available only after the data is bound to the control.
+N> The series will be available only after the data is bound to the control.
 In other words, you can access the series property of the OlapChart only after the call to DataBind() is made.

 See also